In Him Ministries:

 God declares us righteous because of what Christ has done for us!
 That is not the same thing as being without sin in this life.

 Our goal should be to become more like Christ in every way!
 When we strive to be sinless we are focused on our performance.
 Christ wants us to be more like Him, and we do that by letting the Holy Spirit into our lives.
-We need to focus on Christ to be transformed into His likeness, and reflect His glory (2 Corinthians 3:18).
+We need to focus on Christ to be transformed into His likeness, and reflect His glory (2 Cor.
+3:18).

 The Apostle Paul told us what it meant for him to grow in maturity.